cakephp/debug_kit/README.md

 ```
 * Set `'debug' => true,` in `config/app.php`.

+## Is DebugKit not working?

+If you don't see a CakePHP icon on the bottom right of your page DebugKit is not be
+working correctly.
+Some common problems are:

+1. Your PHP environment doesn't have SQLite installed.
+Check your application
+   logs to confirm if this happening.
+You can either configure DebugKit to use
+   a different database, or install the PDO SQLite 3 extension.
+2. Your hostname needs to be added to the `DebugKit.safeTld`.
+If your local
+   domain isn't a known development environment name, DebugKit will disable
+   itself to protect a potentially non-development environment.

 ## Reporting Issues

 If you have a problem with DebugKit please open an issue on [GitHub](https://github.com/cakephp/debug_kit/issues).